GenesisWarfare/Pi-Rush/formal-elements.md

 ### 3. Processes

-Game start (first 30 sec): Player sees first circle marked “3,” tutorial overlay shows how to sling the character to the next circle.
-Interaction via mouse click, touch, or keyboard.
+Game start (first 30 sec): Player sees first circles, one of them marked “3”, the other 2 circles on the first level with random digits (wrong options). tutorial overlay shows how to sling the character to the next circle.
+Interaction via touch and hold.

 Core gameplay: Launch character from circle to circle, following Pi sequence.
-Each correct digit moves the player forward; mistakes send the player back.
-Repeat until high score or full sequence completed.
+Each correct digit moves the player forward; mistakes send the player back to the start.

-Endgame: Player fails a jump or completes a target sequence.
+Endgame: Player fails a jump.
 Score displayed, ranking updated.

 Learning integration: Memorization is directly linked to progression — players practice recalling digits naturally through gameplay, without explicit study.